swt30/thesis/chapters/03-models/03-models.md

 The relaxation method is one such approach.
 I mentioned above the idea of shooting to a fitting point.
 We could also imagine increasing the number of fitting points, using two or three or more points at which the solution must match, and supplying a predicted value at each of these.
-If we have a pre-existing structure model to base the values at these fitting points off, then our initial guesses will be relatively good and we can attempt to iterate toward a solution that satisfies the matching condition at each of these points.
+If we have a pre-existing structure model on which to base the values at these fitting points, then our initial guesses will be relatively good and we can attempt to iterate toward a solution that satisfies the matching condition at each of these points.
 Taking this idea to its extreme, we might then use every point in the discretised mesh as a fitting point.
 This transforms the problem: instead of solving a coupled system of ordinary differential equations, we must now solve a much larger system of non-differential equations.
 We can use standard linear algebra techniques to do this, and we can also use a shooting method to provide the initial guess for the structure.